inveniosoftware/invenio/CONTRIBUTING.rst

 .. rubric:: Get in touch

-See :ref:`Link <getting-help>` and :ref:`communication-channels`.
+See :ref:`Link <getting-help>`.
 Don't hesitate to get in touch with the Invenio maintainers.
 The maintainers can help you kick start your contribution.

 Types of contributions
 ----------------------